Meghan Markle And Prince Harry Are Engaged! Everything We Know About The Bride-To-Be

 Meghan Markle Is An Actress And Activist

-Markle, 36, just wrapped filming the seventh season of Suits in Toronto, and will now move to London where she will live with Harry, 33, in Nottingham College at Kensington Palace.
+Markle, 36, just wrapped filming the seventh season of Suits in Toronto and will now move to London where she will live with Harry, 33, in Nottingham College at Kensington Palace.
 The Los Angeles native and Northwestern University graduate will appear with her husband-to-be later today for a photo call and their first interview together.

 His Royal Highness Prince Henry of Wales and Ms. Meghan Markle are engaged to be married.
 The Prince of Wales made this announcement this morning: His Royal Highness The Prince of Wales is delighted to announce the engagement of Prince Harry to Ms. Meghan Markle.
 The wedding will take place in Spring 2018.
 Further details about the wedding day will be announced in due course.
 His Royal Highness and Ms. Markle became engaged in London earlier this month.
 Prince Harry has informed Her Majesty, The Queen and other close members of his family.
 Prince Harry has also sought and received the blessing of Ms. Markle's parents.
 The couple will live in Nottingham Cottage at Kensington Palace.